xingchenzhang/xingchenzhang.github.io/other_pages/fil.md

 <h2 id="lab-news">Lab News</h2>

-[05/2026] Our paper **SSVIF: Self-Supervised Segmentation-Oriented Visible and Infrared Image Fusion** has been accepted by **IEEE Transactions on Image Processing**.
+[05/2026] Our paper "[SSVIF: Self-Supervised Segmentation-Oriented Visible and Infrared Image Fusion](https://arxiv.org/abs/2509.22450)" has been accepted by **IEEE Transactions on Image Processing**.
 Congratulations to Zixian!

 [05/2026] Congratulations to Zixian Zhao, the first PhD student at FIL, on receiving the Dean of Postgraduate Research's Commendation for Excellence in Academic Citizenship.